-James prosecutes and defends serious and substantial offences in the Crown Court, including arson, grievous bodily harm with intent, armed robbery, unlawful sexual activity with children, making indecent images, firearms offences, drug supply and importation, kidnap, blackmail, money laundering, conspiracy to defraud, and death by dangerous driving.
+James prosecutes and defends serious and substantial offences in the Crown Court, including attempted murder, arson, grievous bodily harm with intent, armed robbery, unlawful sexual activity with children, making indecent images, rape, firearms offences, drug supply and importation, kidnap, blackmail, money laundering, conspiracy to defraud, and death by dangerous driving.
 His practice is approximately half prosecution and half defence.

 James has expertise in smoke free premises legislation and has defended a number of businesses across the Midlands.
 He has been instructed by businesses in London and across the UK for advice on how to ensure that their premises comply with the legislation.
 He is happy to conduct site visits and to advise businesses or local authorities on the correct application of the law.

 James has appeared for both local authorities and appellants in appeals against licensing authorities’ decisions to refuse to grant premises licences for alcohol or hot food.
 He has advised on appeals to the High Court by way of judicial review and case stated.
 He has appeared for both sides in taxi-licensing appeals in the Crown Court.
 He has prosecuted and defended cases where licence holders have sold alcohol to minors, counterfeit products and avoided import duties.